 The Ethics, In Five Minutes

-The Guardian Ethics
+The Survivors Watch Ethics

 If reality is a fragile, high-effort informational achievement — not a guaranteed physical default — then every observer has an obligation to maintain it.